sasjakoning/real-time-web-2223/README.md

 <br>

 The data I got back from the API was a JSON object with a lot of data.
 I only needed a few properties from the object.
 I adjusted the amount of data send back to the client to only contain the first upcoming departure.
 This way I could easily display the data on the screen.
+I set up the code in such a way that every minute it sends a new request to get an update of the departure time.
+I match the time of the departure with the current time and add a countdown to the DOM.

 <br>